denis-beurive/virtualbox/README.md

 > You must stop the VM at the end of the installation process.
 Do not restart the VM from the installation menu.
 You need to eject the installation DVD before restarting the VM.
 And you cannot eject the DVD while the VM is running.

+## Show information about a VM

+    VBoxManage showvminfo "ubuntu-minimal-18.04"

 ## Eject the DVD

 Eject the DVD after the installation: [https://techotom.wordpress.com/2012/09/22/ejecting-an-iso-from-a-virtualbox-vm-using-vboxmanage/](https://techotom.wordpress.com/2012/09/22/ejecting-an-iso-from-a-virtualbox-vm-using-vboxmanage/)

 Example:

-The DVD has been create using the command line:
+The DVD has been created using the command line below:

     VBoxManage storageattach "${VM_NAME}" --storagectl "IDE Controller" \
                                           --port 0 \